-A complainant may pursue available civil law remedies outside of the School's complaint procedures.
+A complainant may pursue available civil law remedies outside of the Charter School's complaint procedures.
 Complainants may seek assistance from mediation centers or public/private interest attorneys.
 Civil law remedies that may be imposed by a court include, but are not limited to, injunctions and restraining orders.
-For unlawful discrimination, harassment, intimidation or bullying complaints arising under state law, however, a complainant must wait until sixty (60) days have elapsed from the filing of an appeal with the CDE before pursuing civil law remedies.
-The moratorium does not apply to injunctive relief and is applicable only if OGCS has appropriately, and in a timely manner, apprised the complainant of his/her right to file a complaint in accordance with 5 CCR 4622.
+For unlawful discrimination, harassment, intimidation or bullying complaints arising under state law, however, a complainant must wait until sixty (60) calendar days have elapsed from the filing of an appeal with the CDE before pursuing civil law remedies.
+The moratorium does not apply to injunctive relief and is applicable only if the Charter School has appropriately, and in a timely manner, apprised the complainant of the complainant's right to file a complaint in accordance with 5 C.C.R. § 4622.